James Arambam

 • Proficiency in Python: All class assignments will be in Python.
 We will mainly use Pytorch, Numpy for implementations.

-• College level Calculus & Linear Algebra.
+• Basic knowledge of Calculus & Linear Algebra.

 • Basic knowledge of Probability and Statistics.